-Length: 1 or 2 Semesters Credit(s): One or two credits Diploma: Counts as an elective for all diplomas; General, Core 40, Academic Honors, Technical a student may take language arts labs more than two semesters, only two elective credits may be earned for Language Arts Lab B.
+Length: 1 or 2 Semesters Credit(s): One or two credits Diploma: Counts as an elective for all diplomas; General, Core 40, Academic Honors, Technical

+Language Arts Lab B provides an opportunity for individualized instruction designed to help students who are struggling in English with additional remediation.
+Although a student may take language arts labs more than two semesters, only two elective credits may be earned for Language Arts Lab B.

-\This course does not meet English credit requirements for graduation.
+This course does not meet English credit requirements for graduation.